The Speakeasy course for parents and carers

 Learning is informal, fun and creative.
 The focus is on parents learning together from your own experiences.
 You might create artwork, take part in role play and play games.

-You can also do more traditional written work if you want to gain Open College Network (OCN) credits (see below).
+You can also do more traditional written work if you want to gain credits from Gateway Qualifications (see below).
 You can ask for extra help and support with written work if you need it.

 Speakeasy courses are delivered to a wide range of cultural groups.
 All learning and discussion is respectful of cultural and religious traditions.

-The Speakeasy course is registered with the Open College Network (OCN).
-This means that your time on the course and the work you produce can be used to gain OCN credits.
+The Speakeasy course is registered with Gateway Qualifications except in Northern Ireland (see our Speakeasy in Northern Ireland page for more about accreditation in Northern Ireland).
+This means that your time on the course and the work you produce can be used to gain Gateway Qualifications credits.

-By the end of the course you'll have produced a portfolio of work which will be assessed.
-If your work meets OCN standards you'll receive three credits at either OCN Level 1 or 2.
+By the end of the course, you'll have produced a portfolio of work which will be assessed.
+If your work meets Gateway Qualifications standards you'll receive three credits at either Level 1 or 2.
 You'll get a certificate to confirm your achievement.